davidsongoap/MusicBee-CLI/README.md

 ## Contributing

-Contributins to MusicBeeCLI are greatly appreciated!
+Contributions to MusicBeeCLI are greatly appreciated!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)